Infinit3i/Cyber-Yankee-2025/fullflow.md

 1. Get Network Interfaces and copy them into a text file on your host machine: `show interface all`
 2. View routing table and copy into same created text file: `show routing route`
 3. Check arp table: `show arp all`
-4. Check active sessions: `show session all`
-5. Show system resources: `show system resources`
+4. Show system resources: `show system resources`

 #### Look for management configs or logs